rbdl/rbdl-toolkit/README.md

 For example, it is possible to tell *rbdl-toolkit* to use a different seperator when reading csv files, by setting the csv_seperator parameter to the ascii value of the desired seperator.

+# Animation
+To load a model animation the AnimationPlugin needs to be active. *rbdl-toolkit* does not support the custom file header format used by Meshup.
+So you will need to use a standart csv format.